jgambale/NNDigits/README.md

 # NNDigits
-Midterm Digits project
+Midterm Digits project.

-Will try to update as needed.
+Will \emph{try} to update as needed.